Kuu Kuu Harajuku: Production

 Gwen Stefani officially announced a second season of Kuu Kuu Harajuku in March 2017.
 The season had been in development since October 2016.
 Compared to the first season, the second season was written to include more musical numbers and animated performances.
 A third season premiered in August 2018 in Australia.

 Release

 Broadcast

-Kuu Kuu Harajuku first premiered on 10 Peach (formerly known as Eleven) in Australia on 1 November 2015, and later premiered on ABC Me on 6 December 2016, and on Nick in the US on 3 October.
+Kuu Kuu Harajuku first premiered on 10 Peach (formerly known as Eleven) in Australia on 1 November 2015, and later premiered on ABC Me on 6 December 2016, and on Nickelodeon in the US on 3 October.
 Later, it was moved to the Nick Jr. Channel on 3 February 2017.
 The series also premiered on Family Channel in Canada on 1 November 2016.
-The series returned to U.S. streaming on the free live TV application Pluto TV on the Nick Jr. Pluto TV channel, until Nickelodeon lost the rights to air the series.
+The series returned to U.S. streaming on the free live TV application Pluto TV on the Nick Jr. Pluto TV channel, until Nickelodeon lost the rights to air the series due to WildBrain.
 The series also aired on SABC 3 in South Africa from 2018-2020.